 NICE and Magnet Forensics partner to digitally transform police case building and investigations

-Integration of companies’ technologies will enable police agencies to automatically merge digital forensic evidence from Magnet REVIEW with other digital evidence in NICE Investigate to streamline case building

-WATERLOO, Ontario--(BUSINESS WIRE)--NICE (Nasdaq: NICE) and Magnet Forensics (TSX: MAGT) today announced a partnership to digitally transform police case building and investigations to accelerate the pursuit of justice.
+WATERLOO, Ontario — NICE (Nasdaq: NICE) and Magnet Forensics (TSX: MAGT) announced a partnership to digitally transform police case building and investigations to accelerate the pursuit of justice.
 The integration of NICE Investigate and Magnet REVIEW will enable police agencies to automatically merge digital forensic evidence from Magnet REVIEW with other digital evidence sources in NICE Investigate to streamline case building and investigations.

+“This collaboration between NICE and Magnet Forensics enables public safety organizations to use the power of the cloud to improve digital evidence review processes”

 As a one-stop solution for managing digital evidence and investigations, NICE Investigate improves operational efficiency by enabling investigators to collect, analyze and share digital evidence through a single login.
 NICE Investigate automatically pulls evidence into electronic case folders from Records Management, CAD (Computer Aided Dispatch), body-worn video, mobile apps and other core systems.
 When investigators log into NICE Investigate, their evidence is waiting.
 With the additional integration of Magnet REVIEW, investigators will receive automated alerts when additional forensic evidence becomes available.